savoirfairelinux/jami-client-qt/INSTALL.md

 ./build.py --dependencies --qt # needs sudo
 ```

-Then, you can build daemon, lrc and client-qt with:
+Then, you can build daemon and the client with:

 ```bash
 ./build.py --install --qt